malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 ## [1] 27195     9
 ```

-There are 27195 genes (rows) and9 columns.
+There are 27195 genes (rows) and 9 columns.
 The first column (e.g. Probe) holds the names of the genes, the remaining 8 columns hold the gene counts (gene expression info) for the replicates of the four conditions we have.
 We want to actually specify that the column named 'Probe' has the information for the names of each row in the table.

 We can do that when we read the input file by specifying row.names =1, meaning that names of the rows are to be found in the first column.